Overview

 -

-is the name of the customer who is renting a bike from you, e.g.John Doe
+NAMEis the name of the customer who is renting a bike from you, e.g.John Doe. -

-are optional labels that you can tag the loan with.
+TAGare optional labels that you can tag the loan with.
 They are simply there to keep better track of your loans, should you wish to use them.
-You can specify no tags at all, just one tag, or multiple tags (with each tag needing a separatet/
+You can specify no tags at all, just one tag, or multiple tags (with each tag needing a separatet/prefix).

 In summary, most of the parameters you specify here are simply customer-specific data.
 Once you iron out the details of the rental with them, this command is as easy as any other.
 Simply fill in the details and you should see a success message: "New loan added: (…)", showing you all the details of the transaction.